PetitCoinCoin/advent-of-code/2019/comments.md

 I don't know how I did to confuse myself that much for part 1.
 Then I was surprised how my first implementation for part 2 gave the correct answer XD

 Day 24 part 2 is not recursive at all, but that works fine :)

+Solved day 25 manually.
+I still don't know if I liked this one or not.
+It felt like too much work to do it programmatically, but just trying all possibilities manually (with method!) wasn't really fun.
+The discovery of the map and the various traps was funny though.